Last Updated: February 2024

 Rental property marketing is a core component for anyone looking to buy, sell, or lease a rental property.
-Whether you are an agent, broker, landlord, real estate investor, or anyone else involved in the broader real estate industry, then understanding and using real estate marketing to grow your business is critical.
-Below we take a deep dive into all aspects you need to know about rental real estate marketing.
+Whether you are an agent, broker, landlord, real estate investor, or anyone else involved in the broader rental real estate industry, then understanding and using real estate marketing to grow your business is critical.
+Below we take a deep dive into everything you need to know about rental real estate marketing.

 Rental Property Sales

 After enough time researching, the time comes for every rental real estate investor to pull the trigger on a purchase.
 Conversely, if you already own a rental property, the day may come when you are ready to move on to something bigger (or smaller).
 Or maybe your target investing strategy has changed.
 Whether buying or selling, rental real estate sales are an important part of the overall real estate investment lifecycle.
-Most rental property sales can be broken down into 2 different types of categories.

 Rental Property Leasing

 A rental property is limited in its ability to generate value without a tenant – that’s where leasing comes in.
 Rental property leasing usually starts from advertising and attracting qualified applicants, to finalizing a lease agreement that will solidify the ongoing landlord-tenant relationship.
 While much of the leasing process is generally the same across all rental property types, there are some nuances that are very different in properties such as residential vs commercial.

 Both landlords and tenants almost exclusively go online as the first step for their rental property search.
 Whether you are buying, selling, or leasing a rental property, online real estate listing platforms such as Zillow, Loopnet or Apartments.com facilitate millions of rental property transactions every year.
 Tenants or property owners usually have free access to use the platforms, however, most do charge the landlord a fee to list their property on the site.
 This nominal fee can either be one-time or monthly, and is usually a worthwhile investment to close a property sale or sign a lease with a quality tenant.